utkuburgaz/utkuburgaz.github.io/_posts/2016-10-31-all-plywood-prusa-i3-3d-printer-burgbot.md

 * Direct drive extruder
 * Heatbed with heat-resistant glass build plate
 * Power socket and on/off button
-* Robust body less vulnerable to vibrations and allows easy carrying
+* Robust body less vulnerable to vibrations and allows easy handling
 * Spool holder mounted right at the top of the extruder

 ![All_plywood_3d_printer_0](/images/All_plywood_3d_printer_0.jpg)